A tree-based kernel for densities and its applications in clustering DNase-seq profiles: Data Availability Statement

 \section{Data Availability Statement}

-PWM matrices for REST (MA0138.3) and NRF (MA0506.1) were downloaded from JASPAR 2024 database \citep{rauluseviciute2024jaspar}.
-TF motif matches were identified using FIMO software \citep{grant2011fimo}.
-DNase-seq and ChIP-seq data for REST and NRF in K562 cell line were downloaded from ENCODE portal (Sloan et al. 2016) (\url{https://www.encodeproject.org/}) with the following identifiers: ENCSR000EMT, ENCSR137ZMQ, ENCSR837EYC.
-Data were processed using TOP R package \citep{luo2022profiling}, with more details available at: \url{https://kevinlkx.github.io/footprint_clustering/index.html}. \spacingset{1.2}
+PWM matrices for REST (MA0138.3) and NRF1 (MA0506.1) were downloaded from JASPAR 2024 database \citep{rauluseviciute2024jaspar}.
+DNase-seq and ChIP-seq data for REST and NRF in K562 cell line were downloaded from ENCODE portal \citep{sloan2016encode} (\url{https://www.encodeproject.org/}) with the following identifiers: ENCSR000EMT, ENCSR137ZMQ, and ENCSR837EYC.
+Data were processed using TOP R package \citep{luo2022profiling}, with more details available at: \url{https://kevinlkx.github.io/footprint_clustering/index.html}.